Darin Ruf Player Props: Brewers vs. Blue Jays

 Darin Ruf At The Plate

-- In nine of 18 games this season (50.0%), Ruf has reached base safely via hit, and that includes multiple hits twice.
+- Ruf has gotten a hit in nine of 19 games this season (47.4%), with multiple hits twice.

-- He has scored in three games this season (16.7%), but has had no multi-run games.
+- He has scored in three of 19 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.